 Meanwhile, solar generators are not associated with these nasty by-products getting into our waterways.

 Solar Generators Don’t Disrupt Surrounding Ecosystems

-The extraction processes for acquiring gas or oil can drastically harm ecosystems and permanently destroy habitats.
+The extraction processes for acquiring natural gas or oil can drastically harm ecosystems and permanently destroy habitats.
 Construction and land disturbance from drilling, mining, and hydraulic fracturing increase erosion and sedimentation of land, which enhances the risk of contamination of local water sources from equipment runoff and chemical spills.

 These runoffs and spills can harm aquatic lifeforms and affect migratory patterns.
 They add to the strain on many species already facing endangerment and extinction.

 Once that dirty fuel reaches your petrol generator, it also produces harmful air and noise pollution that can affect your immediate environment and unnecessarily strain local wildlife.